How to Gap Spark Plugs Without Tool

 4. Using Pliers:

 This way may be hard to do at first if you lack experience, but it’s easy to learn with practice and more accurate than other methods.
-You can also try if you are looking for a faster way to gap your plugs without using the above methods.
+If you are looking for a faster way to gap your plugs without using the above methods, you can also try it.
+First, you need to measure the gap with a feeler gauge.
+Then use pliers to gently bend the ground electrode until it reaches your desired measurement.

 5. Using Razor Blade:

 This way is straightforward, and no particular skill is required; however, this method may cause some damage to your plugs if not done correctly.
-If you want a professional and clean gapping on your spark plug, using a razor blade is maybe not your best choice.
+If you want a professional and clean gaping on your spark plug, using a razor blade may not be your best choice.
+First, measure the gap with a feeler gauge.
+Then, use the razor blade to gently tap and grind the ground electrode until it reaches your desired measurement.

 6. Using Key:

-This way is trendy among some mechanics, and it doesn’t need any tools as well.
+This method is trendy among some mechanics, and it doesn’t require any tools.
 The principle of this method is to work with the blisters on the side of your key, which will make a clean gapping for you.
+First, use a feeler gauge to measure the gap.
+Then, using the blisters on the side of your key, gently tap and grind the ground electrode until it reaches your desired measurement.

 7. Using Ballpoint Pen:

 This one is another classic way to do this with a ballpoint pen.
-Although this method needs your practice and patience, it will work perfectly if done correctly.
+Although this method needs enough practice and patience from you, it will work perfectly if done correctly.
+First, measure the gap with a feeler gauge.
+Then use a ballpoint pen to gently tap and grind the ground electrode until it reaches your desired measurement.

 8. Using Rubber Band:

-This way is widespread and easy to do; just stretch the rubber band until its ends meet, and it will give you a perfect gapping.
+This method is widespread and easy to do; just stretch the rubber band until its ends meet, and it will give you a perfect gap.
 If your gap is too big for this method, try using two or more bands.
+This method also works for smaller gaps, but you have to be careful not to stretch the rubber band too much and break it.

 10. Using Plunger:

-This method is not that popular but will give you a clear gap every time.
+This method is not that popular, but it will give you a clean gap every time.
 You can also use this to gap your spark plug when the gap is too small for other methods.
 The main disadvantage of using this method is that you need extra practice to do it right.
+First, measure the gap with a feeler gauge.
+Then use plunger to gently tap and grind the ground electrode until it reaches your desired measurement.

 Tools Required: